Table of Contents

 How many of us really listen?
 We often hear and wait for our turn to speak, we have a lot to share but do we actively listen to what is being shared with us?

-A person sharing a part of his life is trusting you and when you just overhear them and jump to conclusions in hurry, they feel so miserable, that they might never ever open up with you again.
+A person sharing a part of his life is trusting you and when you just overhear them and jump to conclusions in a hurry, they feel so miserable, that they might never ever open up with you again.

 4.)
 Being judgmental

-Being sensitive towards others is an essential trait majority of people lack and people fail to draw a thick line between what to say and what not to say.
+Being sensitive towards others is an essential trait the majority of people lack and people fail to draw a thick line between what to say and what not to say.
 Being judgmental is easy when you are unfamiliar with the pain.

 5.)
 Unavailability